-- Primary street elevations to be a minimum of 20m in width.(Dwelling and garage/s.) - Return fences shall complement the existing dwelling or existing fence. - Gates in return fences are permitted.
+- Primary street elevations to be a minimum of 20m in width.

+(Dwelling and garage/s.)

+- Return fences are mandatory and should;

+- Be of masonry construction to compliment the dwelling.

+- Consist of piers a minimum of 1.8m high.

+- Have visually permeable infills between 0.9m and 1.8m above site level.

+- Other configurations subject to approval.

+- Gates in return fences are permitted.

+- Boundary walls are not permitted on these lots.